George Myatt

 George Edward Myatt (June 14, 1914 – September 14, 2000) was an American Major and Minor League Baseball player, coach, and manager.
 An infielder, Myatt came by three nicknames: Foghorn, for his loud voice; Mercury, for his speed on the bases; and Stud, a name he applied to almost every other player, coach and manager he encountered in baseball.

-Myatt was a native Denver, Colorado, who grew up in El Segundo, California, where he graduated from high school.
+Myatt was a native of Denver, Colorado, who grew up in El Segundo, California, where he graduated from high school.

 Playing career

 Myatt batted left-handed, threw right-handed, and was listed as 5 ft 11 in tall and 165 lb.
 He entered professional baseball in 1933.
-In 1936, Boston Red Sox general manager Eddie Collins traveled to San Diego to scout Myatt and Bobby Doerr in a Pacific Coast League game, but came away more impressed with his 17-year-old teammate, a San Diegan and a recent Hoover High School graduate.
-So Collins passed on Myatt and acquired Ted Williams, who became perhaps the greatest modern hitter and was elected, as were Collins and Doerr, to the Baseball Hall of Fame.
+In 1936, Boston Red Sox general manager Eddie Collins traveled to San Diego to scout Myatt in a Pacific Coast League game, but came away more impressed with his 17-year-old teammate, a native San Diegan and a recent Hoover High School graduate.
+So Collins passed on Myatt and acquired Ted Williams, who became perhaps the greatest modern hitter and was elected to the Baseball Hall of Fame.

 Myatt, however, had a long career in the game himself.
 Primarily a second baseman, he played in the Major Leagues for the New York Giants (1938–39) and the Washington Senators (1943–47), compiling a .283 batting average with 381 hits in 407 games played.
 He stole 26 bases in 1944 (third in the American League) and 30 more (second in the AL) in 1945.

 On May 1, 1944, Myatt went 6-for-6 for the Senators in a 11–4 victory against the Red Sox at Fenway Park.